 Eligibility.
-Except for the currently seated President, President-Elect and Immediate Past President, committee members cannot be currently serving on the Board of Directors or the Chapter Resource Team, nor can they be considered candidates for President-Elect, the Board of Directors or Chapter Resource Team positions during their term on the committee.
+Except for the currently seated President, President-Elect and Immediate Past President, committee members cannot be currently serving on the Board of Directors, nor can they be considered candidates for President-Elector the Board of Directors positions during their term on the committee.
 The Executive Director will serve as a non-voting member of the committee as stipulated in Article VII of the Association Bylaws.